frederic-perez/AmE-dictionary/data/idioms.md

 __calm before the storm__ :two: A peaceful and quiet period before a period of activity or trouble.
 __can (someone)__ To summarily dismiss or oust someone from employment; to fire someone. _They’ll can me if they ever find out I came into work drunk yesterday._
 __can’t be bothered__ Unwilling or disinclined to make the effort necessary to do or accomplish something.
+__can’t even__ _slang_ Cannot handle (something).
+A phrase used (usually comically) when one cannot articulate their strong feelings (often of frustration) about something or someone. _I can’t even with this show!
+How many awesome characters are they going to kill off?_
 __can’t get a break__
 __can’t get enough (of something)__ To love or thoroughly enjoy something; to desire a large or constant amount of something. _This sushi is delicious—I can’t get enough!_ _I can’t get enough of this new TV show._
 __canary in a/the coal mine__ :two: Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.